-It may even be worthwhile checking your chosen provider’s latest lease deals in order to get an idea of what lease car you want as part of a part-exchange agreement.
+It may even be worthwhile checking your chosen provider’s latest special offer lease deals in order to get an idea of what lease car you want as part of a part-exchange agreement.
 This will also give you an idea of what the initial payment will be and how much of this your old model’s valuation will cover if you choose to work it against this.

 Hate negotiating?
 Moneyshake uses innovative technology to help you find the best deals on brand-new cars.
 Start your search today and discover your perfect vehicle.